AryamanTheProjectMaker/Aryaman-s-SmartBin-Porfolio/index.md

 <img src="pushbutton_diagram.png" width="400"/>

 #### Pullup
-When you put pullup in code it enables a pullup resistor in the push button.
-Normaly when the button is not pushed it lets current pass, turing something on.
-But using pullup it makes it the opposite, when something is pushed something is activated.
+In a push-button circuit, a pull-up resistor ensures that the input pin of a microcontroller reads a HIGH (or logic 1) state when the button is not pressed.
+When the button is pressed, the pull-up resistor allows current to flow, causing the input pin to read a LOW (or logic 0) state.
+This prevents the input from floating, which can lead to unpredictable behavior and false readings.
 ## Modification 2: LED
 For My second I attached an LED to my panel.
 This LED will turn on whenever the bin is open, indiccating it is in range.